The Red Sea Destination: Transportation

 The Red Sea Project can be accessed via the Red Sea International Airport, a dedicated airport set to be fully completed in 2025.
 The airport received its first flight in September 2023 by Saudia from King Khalid International Airport, Riyadh.
 The first international flight to the airport was by flydubai from Dubai International Airport in April 2024.
 The airport, whose curved design is inspired by sand dunes, was designed by Foster + Partners.

 Upon arrival to the airport, Lucid Air electric vehicles are used to transport visitors to their destinations.
 Saudi Arabia's sovereign wealth fund, the Public Investment Fund, owns over 60% stake at Lucid Motors.
 The Red Sea Project includes Saudi Arabia's largest off-grid charging network, which has 150 charging stations to serve its initial fleet of 80 Lucid Air and Mercedes-Benz EQS EVs.
 A 400-MW solar microgrid with 1.3 GWh battery is being built to supply the area.

 Some island sites, such as Ummahat islands, are only accessible via yachts and seaplanes.
 Red Sea Global established Saudi Arabia's first seaplane company, Fly Red Sea, which will transport visitors to the islands using an initial fleet of 4 Cessna Caravan 208 seaplanes.

 Promotion

-In March 2024, famous football player Cristiano Ronaldo, which at the time was a player for the Saudi team Al Nassr, visited St. Regis Red Sea Resort in the Red Sea destination.
-Ronaldo promoted the destination on his Instagram account, which at the time had more the 600 million followers.
+In March 2024, famous football player Cristiano Ronaldo, who at the time was a player for the Saudi team Al Nassr, visited St. Regis Red Sea Resort in the Red Sea destination.
+Ronaldo promoted the destination on his Instagram account, which at the time had more than 600 million followers.
 The following June, he visited Nujuma, a Ritz-Carlton Reserve, shortly after it started welcoming visitors.

 In April 2024, Red Sea Global announced a collaboration with Warner Bros.
 Discovery to produce a documentary titled "Beneath the Surface: The Fight for Corals".